 Welcome, and thanks for stopping by!

-RiverWatch Institute of Alberta is the amazing organization that does so much with such seeming ease.
-We’re absolutely professional and a lot fun, and while we’re really adept at fun, behind it all is our passion for introducing folks to the stories told by our amazing rivers.
+RiverWatch Institute of Alberta is the small but mighty organization that does so much with such seeming ease.
+We’re absolutely professional and a lot fun, and behind it all is our passion for introducing folks to the stories told by our amazing rivers.

 Across Alberta, our public programs deliver something of interest for everyone – if it’s about water, we’re on it!
 We invite everyone and anyone to join us for a worthwhile and memorable experience in science, education or adventure.
 You won’t believe the places we’ll take you, and you likely won’t recognize the city you’ll see with us.